Skip to main content

 The Contrast Coordinator issues mesh certificates after successfully validating workloads.
 These certificates can be used for secure inter-deployment communication.
 The Initializer sends an attestation report to the Coordinator, retrieves certificates and a private key in return and writes them to a volumeMount.
 The service mesh sidecar is configured to use the credentials from the volumeMount when communicating with other parts of the deployment over mTLS.
 The public facing frontend for voting uses the mesh certificate without client authentication.

-Attest the Coordinator
+Verifying the Coordinator

 contrast verify -c "${coordinator}:1313" -m manifest.json

-The CLI will attest the Coordinator using the reference values from a given manifest.
+The CLI will verify the Coordinator via remote attestation using the reference values from a given manifest.
 This manifest needs to be communicated out of band to everyone wanting to verify the deployment, as the verify command checks if the currently active manifest at the Coordinator matches the manifest given to the CLI.
 If the command succeeds, the Coordinator deployment was successfully verified to be running in the expected Confidential Computing environment with the expected code version.
 The Coordinator will then return its configuration over the established TLS channel.
 The CLI will store this information, namely the root certificate of the mesh (mesh-ca.pem) and the history of manifests, into the verify/ directory.
 In addition, the policies referenced in the manifest history are also written into the same directory.

 warning